Sign In Forgot Password

 Interfaith Walk For Hunger

-Temple Beth David joins with local houses of faith to support Project Bread, a local organization that serves the nearly 18% of Massachusetts households that are food insecure (2020).
+Temple Beth David joins with local houses of faith each fall to support Project Bread, a local organization that serves the nearly 18% of Massachusetts households that are food insecure (2020).
 We host a three mile local walk in the fall, coming together to help feed the hungry.

 Other Ways to Fight Hunger